dhawangayash/spring-boot-rest-example/README.md

 * Clone this repository
 * Make sure you are using JDK 1.8 and Maven 3.x
-* You can build the project and run the tests by running ```mvn clean package```
+* You can build the project and run the tests by running ```mvn clean install -U```
-* Once successfully built, you can run the service by one of these two methods:
+* Once successfully built, you can run the service by:
 ```
 java -jar -Dspring.profiles.active=test target/spring-boot-rest-example-0.4.0.war
-or
-        mvn spring-boot:run -Drun.arguments="spring.profiles.active=test"
 ```
 * Check the stdout or boot_example.log file to make sure no exceptions are thrown